 provide access to experienced professionals and entrepreneurs for those wishing to discuss topical issues over lunch

 An interactive day with many opportunities for group discussion, the LED will stretch your minds and continue to help advance alumni to meet the challenges of UK agriculture.
-Mark Berrisford-Smith, Head of Economics - HSBC UK Bank plc & Allan Wilkinson, Head of Agrifoods - HSBC Bank plc will open the day with a session looking at the challenges and opportunities we face post-Brexit UK trading in a global environment.
+Mark Berrisford-Smith, Head of Economics - HSBC UK Bank plc & Allan Wilkinson, Head of Agrifoods - HSBC Bank plc will open the day with a session looking at the challenges and opportunities the UK face in a global environment.
 Following that much of the day will be broken into facilitated working groups.
 Topics will be more non-agricultural in style this year.
 At lunch there will be optional discussion sessions moderated by professionals and entrepreneurs.

 The 2019 LED will focus on three topics areas:

 Funding Growth and Development - Calum Murray, Head of Agriculture & Food, Innovate UK & Antony Pearce, Managing Director of Real IPM UK will discuss new ways of funding new business start-ups and enterprises with participants.
 Session kindly sponsored by Barclays Bank plc

-People Management - Dr Bryan Watters, Snr Lecturer, Leadership & Change, MoD Shrivenham & Cranfield University will use a personal case study, based on his time serving with the British Army in Iraq, to highlight many leadership and culture aspects that can equally be applied in agriculture.
+People Management - Dr Bryan Watters OBE, Snr Lecturer, Leadership & Change, MoD Shrivenham & Cranfield University will use a personal case study, based on his time serving with the British Army in Iraq, to highlight many leadership and culture aspects that can equally be applied in agriculture.
 Session kindly sponsored by Eden Search

-For the closing session, we are pleased to confirm Minette Batters, President of the NFU, will be looking ahead for UK agriculture post-Brexit, assuming we have Brexited by then!
+For the closing session, we are pleased to confirm Minette Batters, President of the NFU, will be looking "where we are" with UK agriculture.

 For those participants wishng to continue the discussion and networking, the optional drinks reception and a three-course dinner will be held in the evening.
 The speaker for the dinner will be WCFA member Alex Albone of Pipers Crisps, the potato crisp company he founded and recently divested.
 Pre-dinner drinks kindly sponsored by Nufarm & wines with the meal kindly sponsored by Farmacy plc

 Hotel accommodation facilities are available in the centre for those travelling from afar and wishing to stay before and/or after the day.**